 Welcome to Reception

-Hello and welcome to Cherry Class!
-I am Mrs Bending, the Early Years Lead and a Reception teacher.
+Hello and welcome to Birch Class!
+I am I am Mr Cane, your Reception teacher.
 Working alongside us, we have Mrs Smith and Miss Hinks.
 We love to work and learn together as one big happy family.

 Here you will find all the information you may require linked to what is happening in the Early Years at Southwold.

 Here at Southwold, we offer a large purpose-built indoor learning environment which we like to call our ‘Learning Landscape’ and a range of inviting shared classroom spaces outside.
 We promote books and mark making in all areas to support each child’s development.

 Our indoor space offers our children a bright, colourful, stimulating and positive environment.
 It is divided into zones which promote and encourage the children to learn and develop different key skills: